bar-and-c/bubbles/README.md

 The goal was to write a game, but I dare say the gaming aspect suffered a bit, it turned out more like a little distraction.
 But it was good fun writing it.

+The main purpose of the demo was to visualize the pressure sensitivity of the screens in an immediate way.

 The sounds are made using the same NAudio library I started using when writing Touchbox (see neighbouring repository).

 [Exclusive video footage of the demo.](https://youtu.be/gLL_2k4XqoA)